themattbirch/Portfolio/src/content/posts/five-seo-trends-digital-marketers-2024.md

 date: 01/02/2024
 featured: false
 image: /assets/images/seo-google-analytics-trends-2024.jpg
-title: Five SEO trends for digital marketers to follow in 2024
+title: "Five SEO trends for digital marketers to follow in 2024"
 description: Stay ahead of the curve with these five essential SEO trends for digital marketers in 2024, from voice search optimization to AI-driven content strategies and enhanced user experience.
 ---

+# Five SEO trends for digital marketers to follow in 2024

 SEO has changed so much over the years, and it can sometimes feel like a full-time job to keep up with the latest tips and trends.